 Bring water to a boil, then turn off.
 Take 1 tbsp of the meat mass and add it into the water.
 It needs to be firm and should not fall apart

-5. Take a rectangle form that is cooled and grease it with Palmin or shortening from Spectrum (needs to be a grease that can be used for high cooking temperatures - don't use olive oil or any oil or butter or margarine; in Germany we use Palmin or Biskin).
+5. Take a rectangle form that is cooled and grease it with taste neutral (expeller pressed) coconut oil or shortening (eg. from Spectrum - needs to be a grease that can be used for high cooking temperatures - don't use olive oil, other oil, butter or margarine; in Germany we use the grease Palmin or Biskin).

 The grease should be sticking in the edges, that's why the form needs to be very cold.
 You do this so the Leberkaese can get smoothly out of the form when done.
 Press the meat thoroughly into the form because you don't want bubbles.